daos-stack/daos/NewDocs/DAOS Docker.md

 The DAOS service can be started in the docker container as follows:

-`sudo docker exec server daos_server start -o /home/daos/daos/utils/config/examples/daos_server_local.yml`
+`sudo docker exec server sudo /opt/daos/bin/daos_server start -o /home/daos/daos/utils/config/examples/daos_server_local.yml`

 > The daos_server_local.yml configuration file sets up a simple local DAOS system with a single server instance running in the container.
 By default, it uses 4GB of DRAM to emulate persistent memory and 16GB of bulk storage under /tmp.
 The storage size can be changed in the yaml file if necessary.